For most ISOs (except Windows Install ISOs), just copy the ISO file to the \_ISO\MAINMENU folder.

 It is possible to add multiple, fully-installedlinux OS's (see blog) and WindowsToGo OS's (see blog)

-If installing from a bootable linux ISO, specify /dev/sdX4 as the cdrom source device (this will be the ISO file), where X is the USB drive letter, e.g. /dev/sdb4.
-Also try converting the ISO to a .imgPTN file using MPI_FAT32 (e.g. RedHat linux installation).
+If installing from a bootable linux installation ISO, specify /dev/sdX4 as the cdrom source device (this will be the linux ISO), where X is the USB drive letter, e.g. /dev/sdb4.
+Alternatively, try converting the ISO to a .imgPTN file using MPI_FAT32 (e.g. RedHat linux installation) and no special action should be required.

-For .ISO files that boot to DOS - use .ISODOS01 file extension - the CD contents can then be found on DOS drive B: after booting.
+For .ISO files that boot to DOS - use .ISODOS01 file extension - the CD/ISO contents can then be found on DOS drive B: after booting.

-Some DOS programs (e.g. BIOS updates, etc.) can be run directly from the E2B drive - run the DOS - FreeDos menu entry to boot to DOS; drive C: will be the USB drive (NTFS or FAT32 supported).
+Some DOS programs (e.g. BIOS updates, etc.) can be run directly copied to the E2B drive - then run the DOS - FreeDos menu entry to boot to DOS - drive C: will be the USB drive (NTFS or FAT32 supported).
 See also the RMPrepUSB Tutorial #33 here on how to make bootable FreeDOS floppy disk images.

-For Windows PE ISOs, try .ISOPE01 (mounts ISO as Y:).
-For WinBuilder PE ISOs see here.
+For Windows PE ISOs, try .ISOPE01 (mounts ISO as Y:) (Removable USB drives or USB HDD + WinHelper flash drive).
 For E2B USB HDD drives, some WinPE ISOs may need to be converted to .imgPTN for full functionality.

 For WinPE UEFI-booting, convert to FAT32 .imgPTN files.